-If a student's legal name or mailing address changes, notification in writing of the change must be made immediately to the Student Records Office, Suite 6-010, Jules Center, 315-786-2437.
+If a student's legal name or mailing address changes, notification in writing of the change must immediately be made to the Student Records Office, Suite 6-010, Jules Center, 315-786-2437.
+The request to change legal name and/or address form is available on the College's website.